Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

 # Set NCN User Passwords

-The management node image do not contain a default root password or default ssh keys.
+The management node image do not contain a default root password or default SSH keys.

 Use one of these methods to change or set the root pasword in the image.